adamhavel/adamhavel.com/content/blog/progressive-enhancement/index.md

 We then stumble on a second type of problems: a script downloads but doesn’t execute.
 Why?
 JavaScript is a complicated language and on top of that, it has no static type check.
 So it's no surprise that we often make mistakes that will show up only at runtime.
 But we can live with that.
 And there is nothing holding us from using the likes of TypeScript if we can’t.
 But there is another reason this could happen and that reason is browser support.

+{{< figures/quote >}}
+The environment is a combination of a device, operating system, and browser.
+From a practical point of view, an infinite set.
+It's a wonder that our application ever works!
+{{< /figures/quote >}}

 JavaScript is an easy and frequent target for mockery.
 Few, however, can appreciate the hostility of the hosting environment, the browser.
 When we work with language like Python, we are usually sure the application will execute on a server with some — but exact — version of the language.
 In the case of JavaScript (with the exemption of Node.js), there are no certainties.
 The environment is a combination of a device, operating system, and browser.
 From a practical point of view, an infinite set.
 It's a wonder that our application ever works!

 ## Resilient technologies